 The NPAC SMS issues an M-SET request setting the subscriptionVersionStatus to “sending”, subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp on the subscriptionVersionNPAC on SV1.

 NPAC SMS responds to the M-SET.
 The NPAC SMS sets the subscriptionVersionStatus to sending on the subscriptionVersionNPAC on SV2.

 NPAC SMS response to the M-SET.

 NPAC SMS sends out an M-DELETE on the subscription Version SV1 to all Local SMSs that previously failed, that are accepting downloads for the NPA-NXX of the subscription Version SV1.
 If the M-DELETE is for multiple subscription versions, a scoped and filtered operation may be sent.
+For the XML interface,SVDD – SvDeleteDownload.

 Each previously failed Local SMS responds with a successful M-DELETE reply.
+For the XML interface,DNLR – DownloadReply.

 Subscription Version Port-to-Original: Resend (continued)